Executive Survey Insights

 Detailed reports for each “wave” of the survey and a PDF of the report charts can be found on the NIC COVID-19 Resource Center webpage under Executive Survey Insights.

-- Responses were collected between May 3 to16, 2021 from owners and executives of 64 seniors housing and skilled nursing operators from across the nation.
-Owner/operators with 1 to 10 properties comprise 61% of the sample.
-Operators with 11 to 25 and 26 properties or more make up 39% of the sample (25% and 14%, respectively).
+- Responses were collected between March 22 and April 4, 2021 from owners and executives of 64 seniors housing and skilled nursing operators from across the nation.
+Owner/operators with 1 to 10 properties comprise one-half of the sample (52%).
+Operators with 11 to 25 and 26 properties or more make up about one-quarter of the sample (25% and 23%, respectively).

-- More than one-half of respondents are exclusively for-profit providers (61%), roughly one-quarter (27%) are nonprofit providers, and 11% operate both for-profit and nonprofit seniors housing and care organizations.
+- One-half of respondents are exclusively for-profit providers (54%), just over one-quarter (28%) are nonprofit providers, and 18% operate both for-profit and nonprofit seniors housing and care organizations.

-The current survey is available and takes 5 minutes to complete.
-If you are an owner or C-suite executive of seniors housing and care and have not received an email invitation to take the survey, please click this link, which will take you there.
+The Wave 26 survey is available and takes 5 minutes to complete.
+If you are an owner or C-suite executive of seniors housing and care and have not received an email invitation to take the survey, please click this link or send a message to firstname.lastname@example.org to be added to the email distribution list.

-NIC wishes to thank survey respondents for their valuable input and continuing support for this effort to bring clarity and create a comprehensive and honest narrative in the seniors housing and care space at a time when trends are continuing to change in our sector.
+NIC wishes to thank survey respondents for their valuable input and continuing support for this effort to bring clarity and transparency into market fundamentals in the seniors housing and care space at a time where trends are continuing to change.